 The Ritual of the Metaphysical Mass includes the Invocation of Archangels, Attunements, and the Energetic assistance of Saints and Ascended Masters who choose to be present to gift us with their charisms.
 Mass includes a Meditation with Channeled information all under the direction of Christ.
 The silences allow those attending to be present to the energies and Grace from Elohim.
 The Sacrament of Anointing will be offered after Communion.
 The Celebration of Mass facilitates and deepens a meditative state in those attending.

 To participate fully, we ask that children are over the age of 11 (unless they are receiving a Sacrament of Initiation).

 Please r.s.v.p. by calling 610-954-0885 or email firstname.lastname@example.org

 To receive email announcements for Our Lady of Compassion services, please email email@example.com

 - Anointing of the Sick – Pastoral Visit

 - Officiating at Funerals

-In the monastic Celtic tradition the “anam cara” – (“soul – healer”) helped guide a person on their Spiritual Path and within.
+In the monastic Celtic tradition the “anam cara” – (“soul – healer”) helped guide a person on their Spiritual Path and within to their Divinity.